-Tanner Bronson has been on the SLU staff for the past three seasons, a stretch that has coincided with the best run in Billiken men’s basketball history.
+Tanner Bronson has been on the SLU staff for the past five seasons, a stretch that has coincided with the best run in Billiken men’s basketball history.

 Bronson, one of the bright young coaching stars in the country, was promoted to assistant coach in July 2012 after serving one year as Rick Majerus' senior graduate manager in 2011-12.

-During his time at SLU, the Billikens have qualified for the NCAA Tournament every year.
+During his time at SLU, the Billikens qualified for the NCAA Tournament in 2012, 2013 and 2014.
 In 2012-13, SLU captured the A-10 regular-season and tournament championships.
-Last season, Saint Louis earned the A-10 regular-season title, won a school-record 19 games in a row and advanced to another NCAA Tournament.
+The 2014-14 season saw Saint Louis earn the A-10 regular-season title, win a school-record 19 games in a row and advance to another NCAA Tournament.

 Bronson had his first foray in the coaching ranks as an assistant coach with the Sioux Falls Skyforce of the NBA D-League.
 There, he coached NBA call-ups Reggie Williams, Greg Stiemsma and Alexander Johnson.